dmatelokoh/chinook-analytics-portfolio/02-Python-case-studies/04_purchase_timing_frequency.md

 ## Part 3: Do Customers Stick Around?

 Parts 1 and 2 looked at *timing*: how often customers buy and whether revenue follows seasonal patterns.
 Part 3 looks at the *people*.
-Specifically: if you group customers by the quarter they first purchased, what percentage of each cohort is still buying one year later?
+Specifically, if you group customers by the quarter they first purchased, what percentage of each cohort is still buying one year later?
 Two years?
 Three?

 This matters because the YoY growth deceleration from Part 2 has two possible explanations.
 Either Chinook is acquiring fewer new customers, or it's acquiring the same number but they're not sticking around long enough to sustain revenue growth.
 Cohort retention analysis separates those two forces.